Steve Wilson (jazz musician)

 Steve Wilson (born February 9, 1961) is an American jazz multi-instrumentalist, who is best known in the musical community as a flutist and an alto and soprano saxophonist.
 He also plays the clarinet and the piccolo.
 Wilson performs on many different instruments and has performed and recorded on over twenty-five albums.
 His interests include folk, jazz, classical, world music, and experimental music.
-Wilson is currently on the faculty of New England Conservatory in Boston, Massachusetts.
-He was elected as an American Champion by the National Flute Association.
+Wilson has been on faculty at The Juilliard School, Manhattan School of Music, Purchase College, William Paterson University, and Jazz House Kids.
+Since 2013 he has been Professor of Music and Director of Jazz Studies at City College of New York.
+He is also co-director of the Ravinia Steans Music Institute Program for Jazz.
 Wilson has maintained a busy career working as a session musician, and has contributed to many musicians of note both on recordings and as a sideman on tours.
 Over the years he has participated in engagements with several musical ensembles, as well as his own solo efforts.

 Biography

 As a teenager, Wilson played in rhythm and blues (R&B) and funk bands.
 After a year accompanying singer Stephanie Mills, he attended Virginia Commonwealth University in Richmond where he majored in music.
 In 1987 he moved to New York City, where he established himself as a sideman.
 He performed with the American Jazz Orchestra, the Mingus Big Band, and the Smithsonian Jazz Orchestra.
 In 1988, he toured Europe with Lionel Hampton.
 Early in his career he was a member of Out of the Blue, a group which featured young artists signed to the Blue Note label.

 Wilson was the subject of a 1996 New York Times profile, entitled "A Sideman's Life".
 That year he joined the Dave Holland Quintet.
 From 1998 to 2001, he was a member of Chick Corea's Origin sextet.
 He played and recorded on Japanese composer Yoko Kanno's debut album, Song to Fly and part of The Seatbelts' New York Musicians during that period.

 In 1997, he formed the Steve Wilson Quartet with pianist Bruce Barth, double bassist Ed Howard, and drummer Adam Cruz.
 The group performed for over a decade and recorded two albums.
 He also headed a larger ensemble, Generations, which performed jazz and original compositions, and he has performed in a duo with drummer Lewis Nash.